TugboatQA/docs/setting-up-tugboat/index.md

 If you later need to change Repository Settings, you can do that anytime; see:
 [Change Repository Settings](#change-repository-settings).

-### Modify settings for your GitHub, GitLab or BitBucket Integration
+### Modify settings for your GitHub, GitLab or Bitbucket Integration

-When you're using the Tugboat integration with GitHub, GitLab or BitBucket, you'll see provider-specific settings for each of your Tugboat repos.
+When you're using the Tugboat integration with GitHub, GitLab or Bitbucket, you'll see provider-specific settings for each of your Tugboat repos.
 These settings enable you to do things like automatically create a Preview when a Pull Request or Merge Request is opened, or post a comment to a PR with links to its